Epic Code LAB1230508 Diphtheria/Tetanus Antibody Panel, Serum

 Results of 0.01 IU/mL or more suggest a vaccine response.

-A tetanus toxoid booster should strongly be considered for patients with antitetanus toxoid IgG values between 0.01 and 0.5 IU/mL.
+A tetanus toxoid booster should be strongly considered for patients with antitetanus toxoid IgG values between 0.01 and 0.5 IU/mL.

 Method Description